osrufung/irregularverbs/README.md

 Swipe Up to show other verb (present).
 Swipe Down to show the spanish translation.
 Swipe right or left to show the other verbal forms (past and participle).
 Double tap to choose between alphabetical sorted or random list of verbs.
 The kind of list is persisted between runs.
 Also if you are using a sorted list, the last position is saved, so you can study secuencialy with interruptions.

+Feedback about learning progress.
+Double tap the ColorMap introduced in V0.7 expand it into a matrix view.
+If you tap and hold any cell an alert popup showing all the data about this verb, incluiding the time you spend with it.

 The verbs were extracted from <http://www.mansioningles.com/gram53.htm>

 The purpose of this App is basically to learn iOS 6, and review our english :P